MaibornWolff/cloud-native-architecture-guide/architectures/infrastructure/cnag-infra-guide.md

 {:toc}
 ## How we run what we built

-The cloud offers an almost unlimited pool of **compute power**, **storage** and **network components** as a service
+The cloud offers an almost unlimited pool of **compute power**, **storage** and **network components** as a service.

 The main characteristics could be described as follows:

-- **On-demand self-service**: Cloud resources can be provisioned without any human interaction from the service provider.
+- **On-demand self-service**: Cloud resources can be provisioned without the need for human interaction from the service provider.

-- **Broad network access**: Cloud resources are accessible over the network supporting heterogeneous client platforms
+- **Broad network access**: Cloud resources are accessible over the network supporting heterogeneous client platforms.

-- **Multi-tenancy and resource pooling**: Resource pooling means that multiple customers are serviced from the same physical resources
+- **Multi-tenancy and resource pooling**: Resource pooling means that multiple customers are serviced by the same physical resources.

-- **Rapid elasticity and scalability**: Resources are provisioned and released on-demand and/or automated based on triggers or parameters.
-This make sure that your application have exactly the capacity it needs at any point of time.
+- **Rapid elasticity and scalability**: Resources are provisioned and released on-demand, which can be automated based on thresholds.
+This makes sure that your application has exactly the capacity it needs at any point in time.

-- **Measured service**:  Resource usage are monitored, measured, and billed transparently based on utilization.
+- **Measured service**:  Resource usage is monitored, measured, and billed transparently based on utilization.

 ### So what is infrastructure architecture?

-Its a blueprint on which cloud services the overall application is mapped and which contrasting infrastructure services are used to connect individual application parts.
+It is a blueprint on which cloud services the overall application is mapped and which contrasting infrastructure services are used to connect individual application parts.

-The Idea of Cloud Native Applications is to make the best use of all the cloud characteristics as possible!
+The idea of Cloud Native (short: CN) Applications is to make the best use of all the cloud services and characteristics!

-Because of this, the CN applications are often more distributed than applications on-premise infrastructure, so its very important to include infrastructure considerations in all your decisions.
+Because of this, the CN applications are often more distributed than applications on premise infrastructure, so it is very important to include infrastructure considerations in all your decisions.

-The Part of the guide should help you to choose the right cloud services based on your application needs.
+The part of the guide should help you to choose the right cloud services based on your application needs.

 ![](./cnag_overview.png)